fathoni733/ACILtoken/README.md

 ---

 ## 🧠 What Is ACIL?
-ACIL started as a **tiny meme token on BNB Chain**, but the idea goes beyond the token itself.
+ACIL began as a **tiny meme token experiment on BNB Chain**, but the project itself goes beyond the token.

-This project is about:
+At its core, ACIL is about:
 - Learning crypto & Web3 from zero
-- Building in public
+- Building openly in public
 - Experimenting without pressure
-- Sharing progress, mistakes, and lessons openly
+- Sharing progress, mistakes, and lessons honestly

 ACIL is represented as a **curious little kid** exploring the Web3 world step by step.